The Albanian Librarian

 Log-Line:

-In present-day Glasgow, an earnest paralegal and a displaced tourist team up as an unlikely couple in a daring test of the law that will either transform their lives or get them respectively disbarred and deported.
+In present-day Glasgow, an earnest paralegal and an endangered tourist team up as an unlikely couple in a daring test of the law that will either transform their lives or get them respectively disbarred and deported.

 Synopsis:

-Fate has dealt Artur a dangerous hand - he learns that he’s a target in a Kanun... one of the blood feuds that blights his country.
+Now, in present-day Glasgow, his son Artur Koçi, a librarian from Schöder, has travelled to Scotland to honour his recently-deceased father, and right a wrong 47 years in the making.
+But during his sojourn, fate has dealt Artur a dangerous hand - he learns that he’s a target in a Kanun, one of the archaic blood feuds that blights the country to this day.
 He cannot return safely, and he can’t claim asylum.
 He’s now a man ‘trapped’ in Glasgow, with no status.
 Effectively, he doesn’t exist!

-An unlikely friendship is forged.
-Moved by his predicament as a jeopardy-ridden tourist who cannot return home, Ailsa hatches an ingenious but questionably legal plan to help Artur get his indefinite residency.
+When Ailsa & Artur’s lives collide, an unlikely friendship is forged.
+Moved by his predicament as a jeopardy-ridden tourist who cannot return home, and motivated by her own biological imperative, Ailsa hatches an ingenious but wrong-side-of-legal plan to help Artur stay in the country and get his indefinite residency.
 Artur's role in this quid-pro-quo is simple... he merely has to get Ailsa pregnant!

 See full Synopsis